 But what's interesting about the Android strategy game scene is the sheer variety that's on offer.
 You'll find all manner of genre hybrids that serve to add an extra dose of excitement and immediacy into this deeply cerebral form of game.

 Think we've missed something from our list?
 Share your own Android strategy games favourites in the comments below.

 Part base-builder, part international diplomacy 'em up, part tactical battler.
 XCOM's got it all, and this updated version adds psionic powers, crazy mech suits, and a stack more content.
-You can download it from the Play Store here!
+In other words, this game has it all!

 This beautiful Norse fantasy game, along with its predecessor, pitches you into tactical turn-based battles, but it also asks you to make tough decisions about the make-up of your travelling party and whether to intervene in key events.

 There are simply not enough words to describe how nicely done this game is, from every single point of view.
 The exceptional gameplay and rich narrative are only topped up by the stunning graphics and rich strategy.
 All of these elements make it a game worth a play (and a re-play afterwards).

 We still don't have an Android version of FTL yet, but Crying Suns is arguably the best alternative yet.
 This tactical rogue-lite has the star-maps and event systems of that classic, but with an absorbing story and compelling flight-squadron combat.

 Set in outer space, the narrative of the game is not exactly out-of-this-world.
 However, the gameplay and rich strategy of the Crying Suns are more than enough to earn it a spot on this list.

 The maker of the peerless Kingdom Rush series proves that it can do classic RTS as well as its does tower defence.
 Iron Marines is brilliantly balanced, great to look at, and generally quite special.
 Just don't let the cutesy cartoonish graphics make you believe it's a shallow game.